The State of Fashion: 100+ Fashion Industry Statistics (2021)

 - Evidence from previous crisis shows that it may take up to two years to fully restore consumer confidence (McKinsey & Company).

-- Due to the pandemic in Italy, the number of items on discount is up 20 percent year-on-year (Edited).
+- Due to the pandemic in Italy, the number of items on discount is up 20% year-on-year from March 2019 to March 2020 (Edited).

 Marketing in Fashion Statistics

 Marketing can make or break the success of a brand’s campaign or product launch.
 Check out the top marketing in fashion statistics to see what strategies are propelling brands in 2021 and beyond.

 - The growth rate of the Apparel industry peaked in 2020, reaching 6.2 percent (Statista).

 - Stories are now growing 15x faster than feed-based sharing (Block Party).